 - Down’s Syndrome (if the child has delayed development or difficulties with movement).

-If your child hasn’t come to our sessions before we invite you to come in for an informal assessment.
+If your child hasn’t come to our sessions before, please get in touch so we can invite you to an informal assessment.

 How can holiday sessions help my child?